isurus-cv/AWS-SAA-C02-Course/12-RDS/notes.md

 - Snapshots and backups improve RPO
 - These don't help RTOs
-- These offer near 0 RPO
+- These (read replicas) offer near 0 RPO
 - If the primary instance fails, you can promote a read-replica to take over
 - Once it is promoted, it allows for read and write
 - Only works for failures, these can replicate data corruption, default back